PaulBernier/castl/README.md

 ```

 You'll need to have *libpcre* installed on your system (*lrexlib-pcre* is only a binding to the *libpcre* API).
+On an Ubuntu system for instance you could do: sudo apt-get install libpcre3 libpcre3-dev

 And then you may want to test:
 ```